SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 TS=
 (
   ("distort*" OR "price-fixing"
-  OR "trade restrict*" OR "Doha"
+  OR "trade restrict*" OR "Doha" OR "food aid"
   OR "state support*" OR "state financial support"
   )
   NEAR/15
       (
-        ("trade" OR "trading" OR "market$" OR "export$" OR "food aid") NEAR/5 ("agricultur*" OR "food")
+        ("trade" OR "trading" OR "market$" OR "export$") NEAR/5 ("agricultur*" OR "food")
       )
 )